Strain correlation functions in isotropic elastic bodies: Large wavelength limit for two-dimensional systems

-In agreement with Ref.~\cite{lyuda18,spmP5a} the inverse rotation back to the original frame leads to Eq.~(\ref{eq_ten_field_o4}) with $i_5(q) \equiv 0$.

-We have formulated above all tensor fields in terms of the wavevector $\qvec$ and its components since it is most convenient to start the analysis in reciprocal space.
+\paragraph*{Isotropic tensor fields in real space.} We have formulated above all tensor fields in terms of the wavevector $\qvec$ and its components since it is most convenient to start the analysis in reciprocal space.
 The above results also hold, however, in real space.
-For instance, a forth-order tensor field of an isotropic achiral system in two dimensions must take in real space the general form
+This implies, e.g., for isotropic (and achiral) fields in two dimensions that

-where the $\tilde{i}_n(r)$ denote the invariants in real space and $\rhat_{\alpha}=r_{\alpha}/r$ a component of the normalized vector $\rhatvec=\rvec/r$.
-As already stated, Eq.~(\ref{eq_ten_intro_FT}), the tensor field components in real and reciprocal space are related by Fourier transformation.
-Note that the $\tilde{i}_n(r)$ are in general {\em not} the Fourier transformations of the $i_n(q)$.
+for $r>0$ with $\tilde{k}_n(r)$ and $\tilde{i}_n(r)$ denoting the invariants in real space and $\rhat_{\alpha}=r_{\alpha}/r$ components of the normalized vector $\rhatvec=\rvec/r$.
+As already stated, Eq.~(\ref{eq_ten_intro_FT}), the tensor field components in real and reciprocal space are related by FT.
+Note that $\tilde{k}_n(r)$ and $\tilde{i}_n(r)$ are in general {\em not} the FTs of, respectively, $k_n(q)$ and $i_n(q)$.
 For the important case that the invariants in reciprocal space are $q$-independent constants it follows quite generally that

 for $r > 0$.
 (Additional $\delta(\rvec)$-terms arise at the origin.
-The constant invariants $i_1$ and $i_2$ only contribute to these terms.)
-That this holds can be readily shown using relations put forward in Appendix~\ref{app_FT_inverse} and Appendix~\ref{app_Cabcd}.
+The constant invariants $k_1$, $i_1$ and $i_2$ only contribute to these terms.)
+That this holds can be readily shown using relations put forward in Appendix~\ref{app_FT} and Appendix~\ref{app_Cabcd}.